Andrew-Kao/andrew-kao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a PhD student in Economics at Harvard.
 My current research interests include political economy and development.
 I am also a affiliate at the [Center for American Political Studies](https://caps.gov.harvard.edu/).
 Previously, I worked with Professor David Yang as a predoctoral fellow.
 I graduated from the University of Chicago in 2020 with a BS in computational and applied math and a BA in economics.
-My CV is located [here](https://andrew-kao.github.io/files/Andrew_Kao_CV_A_2023-01-19.pdf).
+My CV is located [here](https://andrew-kao.github.io/files/Andrew_Kao_CV_A_2023-03-09.pdf).

 ## Research

 ### Working papers
-- ["AI-tocracy"](https://andrew-kao.github.io/files/aitocracy_20221025.pdf) with Martin Beraja, David Yang, and Noam Yuchtman  (October 2022) — _Conditionally accepted at the Quarterly Journal of Economics_
+- ["AI-tocracy"](https://andrew-kao.github.io/files/aitocracy_20221025.pdf) with Martin Beraja, David Yang, and Noam Yuchtman  (October 2022) — _Forthcoming at The Quarterly Journal of Economics_
     - Press: [CSIS](https://bigdatachina.csis.org/the-ai-surveillance-symbiosis-in-china/)
     - <a href="#!" class="btn" onclick="show_aitocracy()">Abstract</a>
 <div id="aitocracy" class="notice--info" style="display:none">